Parents and Families Support Mids at the Naval Academy

 Our organization began in 1960 when Barry Plott, son of Roy Plott (CDR USN Ret.) and Dorothy Plott, entered the Naval Academy in 1964.
 Mrs. Plott met four women whose sons had also entered USNA with the Class of ’64, but none of them had any knowledge of Academy life.
 However, Mrs. Plott was quite familiar with Academy life, so they agreed to meet each month for lunch.
-In addition, each woman was required to bring a new USNA mother to their luncheon each month.
+In addition, each woman was required to bring a new USNA mother to their Luncheon each month.
 As a result, the group grew and grew.
 The group of mothers then arranged meetings to include fathers, and by 1970, the club membership voted to elect Officers and implement dues.
-Over sixty-one years later, our Club’s membership has grown steadily and today has over 150 members.
+Over sixty-two years later, our Club’s membership has grown steadily and today has over 400 members.

 We look forward to seeing you at our events.